outlandi-co/reading-notes/code-201/code-201-class-02.md

 4. Assignment Operators: These operators are used to assign values to variables.
 They include simple assignment (=), as well as compound assignment operators such as addition assignment (+=), subtraction assignment (-=), and others.

-## Describe a real world Problem you could solve with a Function.
+## Describe a real world Problem you could solve with a Function

-## An if statement checks a __ and if it evaluates to ___, then the code block will execute.
+## An if statement checks a __ and if it evaluates to ___, then the code block will execute

 An if statement checks a condition, and if it evaluates to true, then the code block will execute.